-In order to speed things up in group play, the participant advancing from the winner's side will not play the participant that ultimately advances from the loser’s side.
+In order to speed things up in Group Play, the participant advancing from the winner's side will not play the participant that ultimately advances from the loser’s side.
 The former will simply be declared the Group Winner (he will be 3-0) while the latter will be declared the Group Runner-Up (he will be either 3-1 or 4-1).
-Group Winners will be seeded higher in the Bracket than Group Runners-Up.
+Group Winners will be seeded higher for Bracket Play than Group Runners-Up.
 Within each of the four regions, Group Winners will be seeded according to point differential (they will all be 3-0) while Group Runners-Up will be seeded by point differential per game.

-The initial field size contemplated is 224 (i.e. 28 groups of 8).
-Group play should take just over 5 hours.
-Another 4-5 hours will be needed to complete the tournament’s Bracket portion.
-We reserve the right to expand the field and/or change the format if demand necessitates such.
+This tournament can accommodate up to 256 competitors.
+Group Play should take just over 5 hours.
+Another 4-5 hours will be needed to complete Bracket Play.
+We reserve the right to expand the field, shrink the field, and/or change the format if demand so necessitates.

 Procedural & Gameplay Rules